Growing Pains: Cameron's religion

-Julie McCullough landed the role of nanny Julie Costello on the show in 1989.
-Her character appeared in eight episodes until McCullough was fired in 1990.
-Though the show's producers have claimed that her character was never intended to be permanent and Cameron stated in his 2008 memoir Still Growing that he did not call for her firing, it is alleged McCullough's termination from the show was a result of Cameron's objections to her having posed nude in Playboy, prompting Cameron to claim to the producers they were promoting pornography by hiring McCullough.
+Julie McCullough was cast as Julie Costello, a recurring character hired by Jason to work as a nanny for newborn Chrissy Seaver, during the fourth season in 1989, appearing in eight episodes until she was fired at the start of the fifth season.
+Though the show's producers have claimed that her character was never intended to be permanent—citing the idea of Mike being in a committed relationship went against his characterization as an "immature imp [...] ill-equipped to deal with a grownup world on all levels"—and Cameron stated in his 2008 memoir Still Growing that he did not call for her firing.
+It is alleged McCullough's termination from the show was a result of Cameron's objections to her having posed nude in Playboy, prompting Cameron to claim to the producers, and allegedly, in a phone call with then-ABC Entertainment President Bob Iger, that they were promoting pornography by hiring McCullough.
 Cameron reportedly did not reconcile with McCullough, who claims that Cameron refused to speak to her during a later encounter.
 She remains critical of him, stating that the public criticism she endured during the controversy damaged her career.